 Morning After Pill

 From time to time, it may be necessary for a woman to consider the use of emergency contraception.
-Levonorgestrel is a high dosage hormonal tablet that can effectively prevent pregnancy up to 72 hours after sexual intercourse.
+Ella One is a high dosage hormonal tablet that can effectively prevent pregnancy up to 120 hours after sexual intercourse.
 Please note that effectiveness increases when this tablet is taken sooner rather than closer to the 72-hour cut-off.
-If you need treatment for up to 120 hours post sexual intercourse, please visit our page for Ella-One.
+If you need treatment for up to 72 hours post sexual intercourse, please visit our page for Levonorgestrel or Levonelle One Step.

 - Simple once only dosage